 All the parts get together in an Arduino PCB, we can take the temperature measures in an analog pin, control de RGB LEDs colors, and control de servos to move the gripper.
 All with a control made by us.
 The circuit in the photo is the 2.1 PCB, we already have the 4.0 PCB please enter to my blog

 to download the files.
 The PCB in the image is the 3.5.

-In the fritzing image, the ones in the upper left are voltage regulators for each servo, the ones in the upper right are mosfets to control the RGB leds, the one in the bottom left is a voltage regulator for arduino and the temp sensors, and finally in the bottom right two potencimeters to control temperature sensibility and two connectors, one for the temp36 sensors and one for the control.
+In the fritzing image, the ones in the upper left are voltage regulators for each servo, the ones in the upper right are MOSFETs to control the RGB LEDs, the one in the bottom left is a voltage regulator for Arduino and the temp sensors, and finally in the bottom right two potentiometers to control temperature sensibility and two connectors, one for the temp36 sensors and one for the control.

 The arm attachment was made to fit my arm, having in mind that this part is just to demonstrate the principle of having the gripper mount in a real arm.
 We have to get someone without a hand and make a real attachment to his or her measures.

 Here are two little videos of the Gripper/prosthesis already working.